On May 11, 1981, reggae icon Bob Marley died due to a rare form of skin cancer that had gone tragically untreated for

-Days after Bob Marley played Madison Square Garden to thunderous applause, the singer collapsed while jogging in Central Park.
-The following diagnosis was bleak: melanoma on his toe had spread to his brain, liver, and lungs.
+Days after Bob Marley played Madison Square Garden to thunderous applause in September 1980, the singer collapsed while jogging in Central Park.
+The subsequent diagnosis was bleak: melanoma on his toe had spread to his brain, liver, and lungs.
 Within a year, on May 11, 1981, Bob Marley died at the age of just 36.

 Bob Marley left behind a wealth of iconic ballads like “Three Little Birds” and “One Love” that remain powerful for people around the world to this day.
 He also left many protest songs like “Get Up, Stand Up” and “Buffalo Soldier” behind.
 For years, his music had inspired countless people around the world, and when Bob Marley died suddenly, his fans were shocked and devastated.

 Bob Marley Helps Bring Reggae To The World

 Bob Marley was born to a Black Jamaican woman and white British man on Feb.
 6, 1945, in St. Ann Parish, Jamaica.
 Teased for his biracial makeup as a child, he would grow determined to unify both races with his music as an adult — and become an anti-war icon after essentially single-handedly popularizing reggae.